 "Remember, in business and in life - success is earned from learning how to do things that you don't like doing."
-(Glenn Llopis, 7 Reasons Networking Can Be a Professional Development Boot Camp, May 29, 2012, Forbes.com)
+(Llopis, 2012)

 One of the most important things that you will learn in college is how to learn.
 Why does that matter?
 Because learning will be one of our jobs in the future.
 No matter what profession you eventually enter after your formal education-social work, nursing, accounting, social media director, elementary school teacher, business manager, respiratory therapist, banker, or one of many others-you will continue learning new procedures, new policies, new techniques, new ways of thinking.
 Your employers will expect you to attend training.
 You may decide to change careers completely or slightly and have to learn new skills.
 Software and technology change constantly.
 Many of you will eventually want to earn a graduate degree.